xmos/lib_xua/doc/rst/feat_adat_tx.rst

 ADAT transmitter requires a logical core to run on.
 Blocks of audio samples are transmitted from the ``XUA_AudioHub()`` to the ADAT transmitter, over either a dedicated channel or a combination of a channel and shared memory.

 Each block of audio samples is made of 8 samples.
-At sampling rates 44.1/48 kHz (SMUX 0), this consists of a single sample of each of the eight ADAT channels:
+At sampling rates 44.1/48 kHz (SMUX I), this consists of a single sample of each of the eight ADAT channels:

   * Channel 0 sample